PotOfCoffee2Go/markupcode/markupcode/readme.md

 This directory is used for local testing of the markdowncode source files.

-index.html is the same as the index.html in the gh-pages branch except the markupcode library source is loaded from the `src` directory instead of getting markupcode.min.js from the jsdelivr CDN.
+index.html redirects to markupcode.html.
+Markupcode.html is the same as
+the markupcode.html in the gh-pages branch except the markupcode library source is loaded from the `src` directory instead of getting markupcode.min.js from the CDN.

-layout.css is the same except the header background color is pink instead of blue.
+markupcode.css is the same except the header background color is pink instead of blue.

 #### To test: